Live Captions for Multilingual Events (2026): A Practical Guide

 University lectures with international students

 A professor lectures in English to a class with Mandarin-, Korean-, and Spanish-speaking students.
-The professor (or department) configures the live session ahead of class with English as source and Mandarin / Korean / Spanish as translation targets.
-Each student opens the QR code on their phone and chooses to display source / translated / both.
+The professor (or department) sets up the live captioning ahead of class with English as source; because each session carries one translation target, the department runs a parallel session per language — one English→Mandarin, one English→Korean, one English→Spanish — each on its own device with its own share link.
+Each student opens the QR code for their language and chooses to display source / translated / both.
 The professor lectures naturally; the platform handles the language stratification.

 Church services with multilingual congregations

 A pastor preaches in English; the congregation includes Cantonese, Mandarin, Tagalog, and Spanish speakers.
-The team running A/V configures the live session with English source and Cantonese / Mandarin / Tagalog / Spanish as translation targets.
-Each language group opens the captions and selects source / translated / both.
+The team running A/V runs one live session per language — English→Cantonese, English→Mandarin, English→Tagalog, English→Spanish — each on its own device with its own share link.
+Each language group opens the captions for their language and selects source / translated / both.
 No need for separate physical interpretation booths.

 Hybrid company all-hands

 The CEO presents in English from headquarters.
 In-person attendees in the room can't see the meeting captions.
 Remote teams across Mexico, Japan, and Germany want captions in their own languages.
-One Subanana share link, everyone covered.
+Run one Subanana session per language — English→Spanish, English→Japanese, English→German — each with its own share link, and every team is covered.

 Conference panels and Q&A